josenestorpardoherrera/PersonalSite/content/home/about.md

 # About me

-<p align="justify">I am a Colombian youth who just got graduated from the Master's degree in Electronics Engineering at the <a href="https://www.polimi.it/" target="_blank">Politecnico di Milano</a>.
+<p align="justify">I am a colombian youth who just got graduated from the Master's degree in Electronics Engineering at the <a href="https://www.polimi.it/" target="_blank">Politecnico di Milano</a>.
 On 2017, I graduated from the <a href="http://www.javeriana.edu.co/" target="_blank">Pontificia Universidad Javeriana</a> with B.S in Electronics Engineering.</p>

 <p align="justify">As an engineer, I am focused to apply my knowledge, experience and skills for the purpose of helping solve social and environmental problems.
 In addition, I am committed to collaborate to keep electronics in constant growing so as to contribute to science and engineering.</p>